pcbrom/bt-conference/README.md

 2.  **NaN Value Handling:** Missing values (NaN) in the 'abstract' column are filled with empty strings to prevent errors during token counting.

 3.  **Model Price Definition:** A dictionary (`model_data`) is defined to store the pricing information for each translation model.
 This dictionary includes the encoding type, input price per million tokens, and output price per million tokens for each model.
-Example models include "gpt-4.5-preview-2025-02-27", "deepseek-reasoner", "gemini-2.0-flash-thinking-exp", "Grok", and "Mistral".
+Example models include "gpt-4.5-preview-2025-02-27", "deepseek-chat", "gemini-2.0-flash-thinking-exp", "Grok", and "Mistral".

 4.  **Token Counting Function:** The `count_tokens` function calculates the number of tokens in a given text string using the `tiktoken` library and the "cl100k_base" encoding.
 This function handles potential encoding errors and returns 0 for invalid or empty text values. **The `cl100k_base` tokenizer is used for estimation purposes, and the actual token usage may vary depending on the specific model.**